gravitational/teleport/docs/4.2/admin-guide.md

 API endpoint.
 This can be done either by:

 * Deploying the proxy service inside a Kubernetes pod.
-* Deploying the proxy service outside Kubernetes adding a valid `kubeconfig` setting to the   configuration file as shown above.
+* Deploying the proxy service outside Kubernetes, adding a valid `kubeconfig` setting to the configuration file as shown above.

 When adding new local users you have to specify which Kubernetes groups they belong to: